Mark Wallbank has been a mad researcher of everything Paranormal, Extraterrestrial and Crypto-zoological, since early childhood.

 Around 1983, myself and a couple of friends formed the Auckland Ghost Hunting Group.
 We would spend our weekends roaming the abandoned ruins of farm houses and deceased factory buildings, scattered around the as yet undeveloped farmland of early Howick as well as many a night sitting in cemeteries in around Auckland, armed with a tape recorder and cameras.
 The group disbanded within 3 years, as members grew up, got jobs and moved into different suburbs, so refusing to neglect my passion, I spent the next 15 or so doing paranormal investigations, solo.
 In 2010, I decided it was time to get back into investigating as a team.
 There was something about being able to share the experience with others, that I missed.

-My research has led me all over New Zealand as well as exploration and investigation internationally and have clocked up around 30 something years of field experience in my time.
+My research has led me all over New Zealand as well as exploration and investigation internationally and have clocked up around 35 odd years of field experience in my time.
 I have given talks at many paranormal events around New Zealand and Australia.
 For two years running I was invited to speak at Australia’s annual Paracon conference weekend.
 In 2017 I spoke at a couple of Paranormal events in the U.K.

 I don’t consider myself a ”believer”, more an open minded agnostic who has experienced enough in my life to realise that there is definitely something to all this: it isn’t all delusion, and research is very much worthy and valid.
 I am proud and privileged to lead one of New Zealand’s most recognised and active paranormal research and investigation groups, Haunted Auckland.